cjdev2/routedux/README.md

-# Routux — Routes the Redux Way
+# Routedux — Routes the Redux Way

 Routux routes URLs to Redux actions and vice versa.